 11. Add relevant links.

 As mentioned earlier, incorporating links throughout your pages is a must, but it's often something that's easily overlooked.

 Make sure that your anchor text includes more than just your keywords.
 The goal isn't to stuff in as many keywords as possible, but to make it easy for people to navigate your site.

-Columns X through AF allow you to plan for conversions.
-Remember that each page of your website presents a conversion opportunity.
-That means every page of your website should include at least one call-to-action (CTA), though many pages may have multiple CTAs.
-Be sure that your site has a mix of CTAs for different stages of the buying funnel -- top of the funnel, middle of the funnel, and bottom of the funnel.
-(If you are a HubSpot customer, you can even use Smart Content to display these specific CTAs only to people in a specific part of the funnel.)
+(Note: The On-Page SEO Template refers to the stages of the buying funnel — top of the funnel, middle of the funnel, and bottom of the funnel.
+If you are a HubSpot customer, you can even use Smart Content to display these specific CTAs only to people in a specific part of the funnel.)

 Once you finalize your SEO plans, implement these changes on your website or pass them along to someone to implement for you.
 This will take time to complete, so aim to work on 5 to 10 pages per week.